-Do I Want to Be a Film Production Assistant (PA)?
+Should I Become a Film Production Assistant (PA)?

-Film production assistants perform numerous jobs on set, and while some PAs fetch coffee or make copies of scripts, others assist with camera shots or move film equipment.
-The number of production assistants on a set, and the amount of money they'll earn, depends on the budget of the film.
+Film production assistants perform numerous jobs on set including making copies of scripts, running errands, assist with camera shots and move film equipment, among other things.
+The number of production assistants on a set and the amount of money they earn depends on the budget of the film.
 Most film production assistant jobs require on-the-job experience or at least an associate's degree.
 Knowledge of media production and techniques is needed.

-Typically, production assistants make a below-average salary, and they tend to work very long or irregular hours.
+Production assistants typically make a below-average salary and work very long and irregular hours.
 Few make a long-term career out of this position.
 However, putting in time as a PA on film and television sets can prepare individuals to take on positions with more responsibility or creative influence.

 |Experience||Knowledge of media production and techniques|

-Sources: *O*NET OnLine, **U.S. Bureau of Labor Statistics.
+Sources: O*NET OnLine, U.S. Bureau of Labor Statistics, Payscale.com.

 Step: 1: Earn a College Degree

-A production assistant position may be a stepping stone to a higher level career involving film.
-Individuals who are looking for production assistant work may be recent college graduates who want to become producers, work behind the camera or edit footage.
-In order to obtain those jobs, individuals may need to complete an associate or bachelor's degree program in film and video production or a related area of study, have a competitive advantage when applying for this highly sought after position.
-To prepare for various film-related careers, students will take courses involving lighting and sound, screenwriting, cinematography, camera operation, directing, editing and producing.
+A production assistant position is usually a stepping-stone to a higher level career in the film industry.
+Individuals seeking production assistant work may be recent college graduates who want to become producers, work behind the camera or edit footage.
+Individuals with associate's or bachelor's degrees in film and video production, or a related area of study, have a competitive advantage when applying for this highly sought after position.
+To prepare for various film-related careers, students will need coursework involving lighting and sound, screenwriting, cinematography, camera operation, directing, editing and producing.

 Step 2: Participate in Student Films

-In addition to teaching students the basics of film production, some degree programs in film and video production offer students the opportunity to create a student film.
-Students will get to write their own short script, audition actors and take on directing and editing responsibilities.
+In addition to teaching students the basics of film production, some degree programs in film and television production offer students the opportunity to create a student film.
+Students write their own short script, audition actors and take on directing and editing responsibilities when creating these projects.
 Other students will work as crew members and have the chance to help with the production process.
 This is good preparation for production assistant work and will give students experience on sets.

-- Think about what type of career you want.
 While working on a student film, students should begin developing an idea of what aspects of film production they enjoy.
 Whether it's camera operation, lighting or sound, they may get an opportunity to focus their skills in these areas on numerous projects.
-Once a student is on set as a production assistant, he or she can put his or her knowledge to use and assist the producers and other film professionals during filming.
+Once a student is on set as a production assistant, he or she may utilize those specific skills and gain additional experience.

 Step 3: Find Employment Opportunities

-After graduating, individuals will need to pursue employment opportunities as film production assistants.
+After graduating, individuals will typically be qualified for entry-level positions such as production assistant.
 Some degree programs may offer internships with production companies that can help recent graduates begin their career.
-Attending networking events can also help someone land a production assistant job.
+Attending networking events may also provide employment opportunities.